Weisseritz Valley Railway: Damage in 2002 floods

 The Federal government and the Government of Saxony agreed to cover one half of what is needed to rebuild the railway line.
 The section of line between Freital-Hainsberg station and Dippoldiswalde, the normal passing point for trains, was reopened on 14 December 2008.
 Six return trains per day are normally operated on this section.

 The section of line from Dippoldiswalde to the terminus at Kurort Kipsdorf was due to reopen in 2010, however reconstruction was halted whilst the cost of rebuilding the first section to reopen is investigated.
 The rebuilding was originally expected to cost €19 million, but as of 2010 had cost €22.5 million.
 As this increase has coincided with budgetary cutbacks for the Saxon narrow gauge lines, new sources of funding had to be found if the rebuilding were to be completed.

 Funding was secured, and work on rebuilding the remainder of the line resumed in 2014; the remaining section from Dippoldiswalde to Kurort Kipsdorf reopened on 17 July 2017.

+2024 accident

+On 19 August 2024, locomotive 99 1762-6 was derailed and damaged by an accident with a truck on a level crossing near Dippoldiswalde station.